 Note: all the above exercises are from Helping People Change: Coaching with Compassion for Lifelong Learning and Growth, by Richard Boyatzis , Melvin L. Smith , Ellen Van Oosten, Harvard Business Review Press (August 20, 2019).
 The My Values exercise is changed according to the one I am currently doing.

 Record your emotions 3 time/day for an entire week.
 Where do you stand: PEA or NEA?
 Write how you feel, what you do, and a little explanation why you feel that way.

 Think of a time in your life where someone coached or helped you to reach your highest potential.
 Who was that person?
 How did you feel?
 What did they do?
 Look at different periods of your life: childhood, teenage years, student years, first 10 years of work, and every 10 years after.

 The coaching with compassion approach doesn’t exclude using the GROW model into the coaching conversation itself.
-There is some indication on learning at level II and III (following the co-active guidance here) and on powerful questions, empathy, compassion, genuine coaching relationship, etc.
+There is some indication on listening at level II and III (following the co-active guidance here) and on powerful questions, empathy, compassion, genuine coaching relationship, etc.

 These are all the resources I used to write this blogpost.
 I strongly suggest you read the book, it has great information and clarification on coaching.
-If a book is too long, the course goes faster and the helping material is great:
+If a book is too long, the course goes faster, and the helping material is great: